Shivamup51/Agricultural-Data-Visualization/README.md

 **Advanced Data Filtering:** We aim to add more filtering options for the data table, allowing users to view crop statistics based on different parameters (e.g., region, crop type).
 Dynamic Chart Updates: The bar chart will be made interactive, allowing users to filter or select specific years or crop types to visualize data more effectively.

-- **Open a pull request to merge your changes into the main branch.**
 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.